py-lama/shellama/README.md

 # SheLLama

 SheLLama is a dedicated REST API service for shell and filesystem operations in the PyLama ecosystem.
 It provides a unified interface for file management, directory operations, shell command execution, and Git integration, available both as a Python library and a standalone REST API service that communicates with the APILama gateway.
+SheLLama integrates with LogLama as the primary service for centralized logging, environment management, and service orchestration.

 ## Features